yash6810/Sentilyze/CONTRIBUTING.md

 2. Set up the development environment as described in the `README.md` (install `requirements-dev.txt` and run `pre-commit install`).
 3. Make your changes.
 Ensure your code adheres to the project's style by letting the pre-commit hooks run.
 4. Add tests for your changes if applicable.
-5. Ensure all tests pass by running `python -m unittest discover tests`.
+5. Ensure all tests pass by running `python -m pytest`.
 6. Submit a pull request with a clear description of your changes.